Galveston and Houston Bankruptcy Attorney: Filing for Consumer Bankruptcy in Houston or Galveston, Texas

-If you are considering a chapter 7 or 13 bankruptcy in the Houston or Galveston Divisions of the Southern District of Texas, but are unsure what options are available, our Houston bankruptcy attorneys and debt relief agency can help.
+If you are considering a chapter 7 or 13 bankruptcy in the Houston or Galveston Divisions of the Southern District of Texas, but are unsure what options are available, our Houston bankruptcy attorney and debt relief agency can help.
 Filing for bankruptcy in Texas can bring peace of mind, end to collection calls, and helps to stop repossession in Texas.
 The following information explains more about different bankruptcy types and about repossession, foreclosure and exemptions in Texas.

 Chapter 7 bankruptcy is sometimes called as a “straight” bankruptcy, or “liquidation” bankruptcy.
 This chapter is available to individuals, married couples filing jointly, or married couples filing individually.
 Corporations and businesses can also file under chapter 7.
 Chapter 7 takes about four months from the filing date to discharge.
 The costs for a chapter 7 usually start around $1,400 and can go as high as $10,000 if you are trying to close a business.
 Most consumer cases are less than $2,000 at our firm.